TungChiaMing/kpimon-go/README.md

     - so we can shall the source code according to the protocol.

 ### Quick start

+Below are all using the souce code from osc ric-app-kpimon-go commit Merge "Adding code files"

 ```go
 // Define data in types.go